anikethjr/NER_Telugu/README.md

 5. To get the predictions of the model of the test set, run "./crf_test -m model ../data/Gold_Data_Telugu/test_sentences_9_IOB.txt > ../data/CRF++/results9_IOB.data"

 6. Run the evaluation script in the conll_evaluation folder by executing "perl conll < ../data/CRF++/results9_IOB.data".
 The values of the various metrics will be displayed.

+Most of the LSTM-CRF code is derived from (https://github.com/guillaumegenthial/sequence_tagging)[https://github.com/guillaumegenthial/sequence_tagging].